 Using Custom JavaScript Variables in GTM

 In practice, we often see this: Many business owners settle for the built-in variables offered by Google Tag Manager (GTM).
-However, if you want to establish an advanced measurement strategy and see where every penny of your advertising spend is going, GTM custom JavaScript variables are your secret weapon.
+However, if you want to establish an advanced measurement strategy and see where every penny of your advertising expenditure is going, GTM custom JavaScript variables are your secret weapon.
 In this guide, we will delve into how you can manipulate your data and transform it into meaningful insights for your business.

 A data analyst is examining Google Tag Manager data and custom code structures.